yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week2.md

 # The First Music Post

+I listen to music every day, mostly diverse genres.
+These are my original music choices, and you can expect me to listen to them with neutral to somewhat excited energy.

 ![Tunisian Rap TerraHouse Post](../assets/2.7.0/music-post.png)

 ## Check out The Music Home

 → [TerraTowns Independent Link](https://d2y3y5anu2c2ur.cloudfront.net/)

+You can listen even without signing in to Spotify.
+I'm confident you'll feel a closer connection if you give one of them a listen.

 ![Tunisian Rap TerraHouse](../assets/2.7.0/my-second-home.png)

 # Check Out The Tunisian Food Post

+We're a country that truly cherishes its food culture.
+It plays a significant role in our lives.

 ![Tunisian Food TerraHouse Post](../assets/2.7.0/foodhome-post.png)

+Fortunately, I'm often occupied with computer work or at the gym; <br>otherwise, I might end up gaining weight.

 ## Check Out The list in TerraHome

 → [TerraTowns Independent Link](https://d3opm9jrs6v4zx.cloudfront.net/)

+These dishes are worth the extra calories; give them a try and keep me in mind.

 ![Tunisian Food TerraHouse](../assets/2.7.0/food-from-terratowns.png)